The Pitch is an independent pitching competition that gives startups the support to grow and the platform to raise investment.

 When do applications close?
 And what are the other important dates?

-We will open applications for The Pitch around spring in 2023.
-Sign up to our mailing list, follow our social channels (Instagram, Twitter and LinkedIn) or keep an eye on this space to find out more for The Pitch 2023.
+Sign up to our mailing list, follow our social channels (Instagram, Twitter and LinkedIn) or keep an eye on this space to stay updated about The Pitch.

 How do you score startups at the semi-finals and final?